margaretstorey/startup2022/milestone 2 - release candidate.md

 6. Providing a link to the live application.
 7. Give a good presentation (simple, clear, focused, time-framed, sincere)

-Further breakdown in how the scores will be computed:
+A further breakdown of how the final score will be computed:
 - Project Hosting / GitHub = 4 points
   - 2 for Project Hosting & Organization
   - 2 for Product Page